What Types of Athletes Wear Protective Cups and Jock Straps?

 Who Should Wear Them

 Protective cups should be the norm for hard-hitting sports with speedy objects, such as hockey pucks.
-Cups are necessary in hockey, football, baseball, rugby, lacrosse, soccer, mixed martial arts and other contact sports.
+Cups are also necessary in hockey, football, baseball, rugby, lacrosse, soccer, mixed martial arts and other contact sports.
 Jockstraps are best for sports that involve running and jostling but not necessarily contact with a projectile or other players.
 They apply in basketball, inline skating and even bicycling over uneven terrain.

 Who Doesn't Wear Them